-Stem cells reside in adult bone marrow and fat, as well as other tissues and organs of the body.
+Stem cells reside in adult bone marrow and fat, as well as other tissues and organs of the body including the umbilical cord.
 These cells have a natural ability to repair damaged tissue, however in people with degenerative diseases they are not released quickly enough to fully repair damaged tissue.
 In the case of fat stem cells they may not be released at all.
 The process of actively extracting, concentrating and administering these stem cells has been shown in clinical trials to have beneficial effects in degenerative conditions.
 Few patients have access to clinical trials.
 We offer patients and their doctors access to these therapies now.
 Stem cell treatments are not covered by insurance.

 Fat stem cells are essentially sequestered and are not available to the rest of the body for repair or immune modulation.
-Fat derived stem cells have been used for successful treatment of companion animals and horses with bone and joint injuries for the last 5 years with positive results.
+Fat derived stem cells have been used for successful treatment of companion animals and horses with bone and joint injuries for the last 10 years with positive results.

 Articles Authored by our Doctors and Scientists about Fat Derived Stem Cells:

 *All donated cords are the by-products of normal, healthy births.
 Each cord is carefully screened for sterility and infectious diseases under International Blood Bank standards.